 Through awareness and different choices, both online and in our everyday lives, we can cause a positive shift that does not tolerate this kind of behavior and brings an end to destructive industries.

 Online: Instead of engaging with those who you suspect are “trolls” and only trying to bully others into submission and accepting their point of view, focus your efforts on effective educational campaigns and supporting the people who are actually looking for help and info on any of these topics.

 Offline: Instead of supporting the products and companies that are destructive in their approach to human and environmental health, choose to support those that are working for the betterment of all.
 Remember, the more you know and the more you are aware, the better the quality of your choices will be, where they become part of the solution, rather than part of the problem.
 One of the most effective ways to change our food systems, improve our societies, and benefit your wellbeing is by becoming more responsible for sourcing out your own food.

 To help inspire you in this area, I invite you to watch the short film (15 minutes) provided above about the Homegrown Revolution featuring the Dervaes family.

 In our society growing food ourselves has become the most radical of acts.
 It is truly the only effective protest, one that can—and will- overturn the corporate powers that be.
 By the process of directly working in harmony with nature, we do the one thing most essential to change the world — we change ourselves.

 Jules Dervaes, Founder (1947-2016)

-So this spring season why not empower yourself a little more?
-No matter where you are already or what you are doing to live in a healthier, more sustainable, more optimized and efficient way, make another change, take another step and create a better life experience for yourself and others.
+Use the high energy of the spring season to take a stand in favor of your wellbeing and empower yourself by becoming less dependent on the corrupt food systems we have.
+No matter where you are already or what you are doing to live in a healthier, more sustainable, more optimized, and efficient way, make another change, take another step, and create a better life experience for yourself and others.

 Jules Dervaes (1947-2016)